Magalhaes-vitor/automatic_comments_on_instagram/README.md

-escript developed with the function of logging in and automatically commenting on a single post on Instagram
+script developed with the function of logging in and automatically commenting on a single post on Instagram
 ------------------------------------------------------------------------------------------------------------
 important parameters(
   libraries: selenium, time, random;